limitlessloop/vets.gov-status/scripts/migration_status/FSC_Informatica.md

 ------------                                                  | -------- | -------------
 VIPR ID created                                          |      | Can we confirm this is in VIPR system? check with Sue; Uses VIP process; Don't use the VIPR system
-VIPR workbook (tab for cloud) 100% completed              |     | Ken/Intake has not deployed this yet EPMO IA analysis completed                               |      | Rushika's team just starting this ECSO wave migration designated                        | Yellow    |unsure of wave designation; wasn't in place yet EPMO PM assigned                                      | Complete     | Jonathan Confirmed adequate funding and resources in place for migration based on ROM     | Complete     | Funded at the portfolio level
+VIPR workbook (tab for cloud) 100% completed              |     | Ken/Intake has not deployed this yet EPMO IA analysis completed                               |      | Rushika's team just starting this; unsure of what this is ECSO wave migration designated                        | Yellow    |unsure of wave designation; wasn't in place yet EPMO PM assigned                                      | Complete     | Jonathan Lindow Confirmed adequate funding and resources in place for migration based on ROM     | Complete     | Funded at the portfolio level
-Decision finalized: migrate to cloud, decommission obsolete / duplicate system, or waiver (stay as is)       | Complete     | CAS architecture review completed (proposed plan to refactor, rearchitect, etc.)              |      | in progress Approved architecture by ITOPs                          |      | Intake checklist 100% completed                          |      |  Checklist in development by CAS
+Decision finalized: migrate to cloud, decommission obsolete / duplicate system, or waiver (stay as is)       | Complete| CAS architecture review completed (proposed plan to refactor, rearchitect, etc.)              |      | in progress Approved architecture by ITOPs                          |      | Intake checklist 100% completed                          |      |  Checklist in development by CAS
-COMPLETED ALL OIT Intake Tasks                           |Yellow    | No VIPR ID
+COMPLETED ALL OIT Intake Tasks                           |Red   | No VIPR ID; blocker need a "business ID"; blocker ECSSB decision for connection to IFAM

 ### ECSO / VAEC Detailed Migration Planning
 Task                                              | Status    | Comments (only if yellow or red)